-Use this free Nectar points calculator to find out exactly how much are Nectar points worth, and where is best to spend them.
+Use our free Nectar points calculator to find out exactly how much are Nectar points worth, and where is best to spend them.

 One of the biggest loyalty schemes in the UK is Nectar Points from Sainsbury’s.